 How can I protect my privacy?

 We understand that for some of you, it’s important to keep this purchase confidential.
 To avoid evidence of this purchase on your credit card statement or bank account, you are welcome to register using a friend’s name and credit card.
-However, please understand that you must provide an email address to receive your login details and to access the Master Class.
+However, please understand that you must provide an email address to receive your login details to access the Master Class.
 If you have any privacy concerns, please be sure to provide an email address you feel certain will not be compromised.

 ORDER FORM